We have now been open since 3rd July and we are so pleased to be welcoming customers again!!

 There is also a table and chairs for dining outside the hut.

 The caravan site is a small site for 5 caravans which has been established for 20 years and is situated 350m from the cottage.
 Facilities include electric hook up, fresh mains water, Elson waste disposal point and grey water disposal .
+We have now installed a water tap and grey water soakaway on all pitches, so all pitches are fully serviced.

 There are numerous countryside and cliff top walks in the immediate area.
 We are less than 0.5 mls from Coldingham village and 1.5 miles from Coldingham Sands and St Abbs village.
 The village has bars, restaurants, a butchers, post office and a village shop.